epage/cargo-script-mvs/0000-cargo-script.md

   - This is a lot of extra steps, increasing the friction to trying things out
   - This will fail if you create in a place that `cargo` will think it should be a workspace member

-By having a single-file project,
+By having a single-file package,
 - It is easier to setup and tear down these experiments, making it more likely to happen
 - All crates will be available
 - Local resources are available